 First crumb coat the cake (find our crumb coating techniques here).
 Then frost it so there's texture on the sides.
 Sprinkle the top with India Tree's naturally colored white sprinkles.

-Gluten Free - To make this cake gluten free (which I did at her second birthday party so I could eat it) just substitute the cake flour for 85 g.
-(1/2 cup + 1 T.) organic gluten free flour blend, my favorite is Namaste Organic Perfect Flour Blend.
+Gluten Free - To make this cake gluten free (which I did at her second birthday party so I could eat it) just substitute the cake flour for 85 grams (1/2 cup + 1 Tablespoon) organic gluten free flour blend, my favorite is Namaste Organic Perfect Flour Blend.

 High Altitude - Follow the recipe exactly as noted!